11 min read

 Frequently asked questions

 Amazon Textract returns raw OCR text with bounding box coordinates - pixel positions telling you where text appears on the page.
 You get blocks of text, but it's up to you to interpret what each block means and how they relate.
-DocuPipe is different: you define a schema with fields like 'invoice_number' or 'line_items', and get structured JSON back with your exact field names.
+DocuPipe is different: you define a schema with fields like invoice_number or line_items, and get structured JSON back with your exact field names.
 No post-processing required.
 This is why teams looking for structured document extraction often choose DocuPipe as their Textract alternative.

 DocuPipe is built for accuracy out of the box.
 Upload any document and get structured data back immediately - no training required.
 Amazon Textract requires custom Adapters for improved accuracy, which means providing 5 to 2,500 labeled documents and paying extra per page.
 With DocuPipe, you get high accuracy on day one across any document type.
 With Textract, you're investing time and money before you see any real results.